w3c/wai-fundamentals-overview/content/foundations-course.md

 - people with disabilities
 - others

-Optional course material helps you learn more about the topics you are most interested in.
+Optional course materials help you learn more about the topics you are most interested in.
 It covers:

 - What is Web Accessibility (2 sections)
 - People and Digital Technology (5 sections)
 - Business Case and Benefits (2 sections)
 - Principles, Standards, and Checks (5 sections)
 - Getting Started with Accessibility (2 sections)

+Example videos from two activities are available:
+* @@ TPAC, YouTube

 ## Duration